 What is issue reproduction and why we are doing it?

-Issue reproduction activity's target is to provide additional context to the bug report - whether the bug is also reproducible on an assigned device/configuration for the tester.
-This helps to narrow down the seriousness of the bug (whether it's reproducible on larger variety of configurations) as well as gives an extra layer of confidence that another tester is able to follow listed issue reproduction steps and understand them.
+The issue reproduction activity's target is to provide additional context to the bug report - whether the bug is also reproducible on an assigned device/configuration for the tester.
+This helps to narrow down the seriousness of the bug (whether it's reproducible on a larger variety of configurations) as well as gives an extra layer of confidence that another tester can follow listed issue reproduction steps and understand them.

-Issue reproducing is a mandatory step in most of our projects and is performed prior to issue approval.
+Issue reproducing is a mandatory step in most of our projects and is performed before issue approval.

 Some questions to keep in mind during issue reproduction:

 - Do I understand the issue?

 - Does the issue have a valid point?

 - Does the issue reproduce with given steps?